-This can replace part of your income if you're unable to work for a long time because of illness or disability.
+This can replace part of your income if you're unable to work for a long period of time as a result of illness or disability.
 It will pay out until you return to work, the policy ends or in the event of your death.
-Income protection plans usually have a waiting period before the benefit becomes payable, and the longer the waiting period you choose, the lower the monthly premium.
+Income protection plans usually have a waiting period before the benefit becomes payable; the longer the waiting period you choose, the lower your monthly premium will be.